World No Tobacco Day: Why alternative farming should be incentivised

 Tobacco farming in Oyo North today

 To understand the tobacco trade better, the Nigerian Tribune visited Okeho, a community in Oyo North that is known for tobacco farming.
-Before the visit, locals said that finding tobacco farmers in the area is now difficult as many former tobacco farmers have left tobacco farming due to health concerns.
+Before the visit, locals said that finding tobacco farmers in the area had become difficult as many former tobacco farmers had left tobacco farming due to health concerns.

 On the way, Nigerian Tribune inquired from a woman selling fruits by the roadside where tobacco farmers could be found.
 She responded by saying that those involved were getting aged and passing away.